GDPR claims its first victims: U.S. newspapers

-Today marks the start of Europe’s tough new privacy regime, and despite two years of warning and preparation time, at least two newspaper chains in the U.S. couldn’t figure it out.
+Today marks the start of Europe’s tough new privacy regime, and despite two years of warning and preparation time, at least two newspaper chains in the U.S. couldn’t figure them out.

 Readers in Europe woke up this morning to find that newspapers owned by Tronc, including the Los Angeles Times and Chicago Tribune, were no longer accessible.
 Some Tronc apps had also disappeared from EU App Stores.

-Lee Enterprises, which owns a string of 46 smaller regional newspapers, also announced its sites were not available.
+Lee Enterprises, which owns a string of 46 smaller regional newspapers, also announced their sites were not available.

 Tous les médias du groupe TRONC sont geobloqués à cause du RGPD/GDPR (sauf le site https://t.co/xCMBpgjAXG)